-Furthermore, under Article 68 of the Aliens Act, the Federal Police have the power, after consultations with the internal intelligence services (Service d'analyse et de prevention -SAP), to expel a migrant in order to maintain the internal or external security of Switzerland.
+Furthermore, under Article 68 of the Aliens Act, the Federal Police have the power, after consultations with the internal intelligence services (Service d'analyse et de prevention - SAP), to expel a migrant in order to maintain the internal or external security of Switzerland.
 While the expulsion is generally granted a stay of execution, it can be immediately executed when a migrant seriously or repeatedly threatens or endangers security and public order or represents a threat to internal or external security.
-15 Considering that the condition for immediate execution is the same as the condition for ordering the expulsion, there seems little scope to apply a stay of execution.
+Considering that the condition for immediate execution is the same as the condition for ordering the expulsion, there seems little scope to apply for a stay of execution of expulsion.

-The right to non-refoulement cannot be overridden by considerations of national security or on grounds of the offences committed by the concerned person.16 People subject to removal and deportation or similar transfer orders have the right to contest such measures, in the light of this principle, before an independent and effective judicial mechanism, which shall have suspensive effect on the application of the expulsion measure until a final decision is reached.
-17 In particular, the duty to ensure the respect of these principles, and in particular of the principle of non-refoulement, rests with the State's authorities, irrespective of whether there has been an initiative or application of the migrant.
-As a consequence, the authorities must evaluate, in the light all information available, including from non-governmental and United Nations sources, the risk of breach of the principle of non-refoulement before the issuance of the expulsion order.
-18
+Under international law and standards, including under the CAT, the guarantee of non-refoulement cannot be overridden by considerations of national security or on grounds of the offences committed by the concerned person.
+People subject to removal and deportation or similar transfer orders have the right to contest such measures, in the light of this principle, before an independent and effective judicial mechanism, which shall have suspensive effect on the application of the expulsion measure until a final decision is reached.
+In particular, the duty to ensure the respect of these principles, and in particular of the principle of non-refoulement, rests with the State's authorities, irrespective of whether there has been an initiative or application of the migrant.
+As a consequence, the authorities must evaluate, in the light of all information available, including from non-governmental and United Nations sources, the risk of a breach of the principle of non-refoulement before the issuance of the expulsion order.